aishabanuu/security-incident-response-dashboard/README.md

 ## Overview

 This project demonstrates the implementation of a Security Incident Response Dashboard using the Wazuh SIEM platform.
-The environment was built using VMware Fusion on an Apple MacBook Air M1 with Ubuntu Server and Kali Linux virtual machines.
+The environment was built using VMware Fusion with Ubuntu Server and Kali Linux virtual machines.

 The project covers the complete security operations workflow: